 There are a couple of properties related to a node, such as the proxy user.

-Nodes are currently available for JIRA (v6.2 and higher) and HP QC/ALM.
+Nodes are currently available for JIRA Cloud and Server (v6.2 and higher), HP QC/ALM and GitHub.

 Instances are other issue trackers you are willing to connect to.
-You can add any number of instances to your node and start exalating issues.
+You can integrate with multiple instances using different connections.

-Connection define how issues are synchronized.
+Connection defines how issues are synchronized.
 A connection is defined by its name, Destination URL and Sync Rules.
-So when instance left is synchronizing with right, you can define how issues will be synchronized.

-For instance, you can define a connection between a left based project which tracks tasks to track a systems deployment and a right based project which tracks bugs and feature requests for a particular project.
+For example, you can define a connection between a project which tracks tasks to track a systems deployment on one side and another project which tracks bugs and feature requests on the other side.

 Establishing a connection allows you to define Sync Rules and Communication type between two instances.